Esri/workflowmanager-viewer-js/README.md

 * Easily configurable to meet custom business needs and requirements - no programming skills required to deploy.

 ###Versions
 The current version of the Workflow Manager JavaScrpt viewer is compatible with Workflow Manager Server 10.4.
+This LP (language pack) version includes localized files for support of several languages: Spanish, Italian, Russian, Turkish, Chinese.

 The 10.3.1 version of this viewer can be found on the [10.3.1 branch](https://github.com/Esri/workflowmanager-viewer-js/tree/10.3.1) of this repository.

 ### ArcGIS Workflow Manager JavaScript API
 * The JavaScript viewer includes the latest [ArcGIS Workflow Manager JavaScript API](js/app/WorkflowManager/libs/workflowmanager).